 16 October 2021: Your Accompanying Tour Doctor For This Journey Is Dr Andrew Zdenkowskei

 Our luggage is light, and so are our spirits, as we board our private aircraft and set off for a weekend sojourn.
-Touching down in Broken Hill, we discover what makes this frontier town’s heart tick with visits to the Royal Flying Doctor Service, the Line of Lode Lookout and Miners Memorial, and the Silver City Mint.
-The magical light of Broken Hill has long been a beacon for artists and we get a taste of its cultural leanings during lunch at The Big Picture, a gallery housing the world’s largest acrylic painting.
-We take to the skies once more, flying over the mysterious Marree Man figure before landing in Coober Pedy.
+Touching down in Broken Hill, we discover what makes this frontier town’s heart tick with visits to the Royal Flying Doctor Service, the Line of Lode Lookout and Miners Memorial.
+Next is lunch at a place inextricably linked with an unlikely outback icon – the Palace Hotel, where scenes from the hit film The Adventures of Priscilla, Queen of the Desert were filmed.
+We then take to the skies once more, flying over the mysterious Marree Man figure before landing in Coober Pedy.
 Here we’re granted entrée to the town’s subterranean lifestyle, with visits to places of work and worship, before toasting our return to the surface with a sunset drink at Kanku-Breakaways Conservation Park.
 Back underground, an exclusive dinner is served at Opal Quest Mine, before we bed down at the Desert Cave Hotel.

 Lake Eyre, Birdsville Hotel, Sydney